microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 /// is deleted.
 Packages that are not referenced by other packages and have no pins are elegible to be removed.
 ///
 /// @warn MddDeletePackageDependency() requires the caller have administrative privileges
-///       if the package dependency was pinned with MddTryCreatePackageDependencyOptions::ScopeIsSystem.
+///       if the package dependency was pinned with MddCreatePackageDependencyOptions::ScopeIsSystem.
 STDAPI_(void) MddDeletePackageDependency(
     _In_ PCWSTR packageDependencyId);